Alice Neel: Exhibitions

 In 1943, Neel's female nude portrait of Ethel Ashton was exhibited at Alumni Exhibition for the very first time, 13 years after the painting was created, and received brutal criticisms from art critics and the general public.

 In 1971, Moore College of Art hosted a solo exhibition of alumna Neel's work.

 In 1974, Neel's work was given a retrospective exhibition at the Whitney Museum of American Art, and posthumously, in the summer of 2000, also at the Whitney.

-In 1980. she was invited to take part in an exhibition of self-portraits at the Harold Reed Gallery in New York, where her self-portrait was showcased for the first time.
+In 1980, she was invited to take part in an exhibition of self-portraits at the Harold Reed Gallery in New York, where her self-portrait was showcased for the first time.

 In 2001 the Philadelphia Museum of Art organized a retrospective of her art entitled "Alice Neel".

+In 2002, Neel's work was shown with Emily Carr and Frida Kahlo at the National Museum of Women in the Arts's exhibition Places of Their Own: Emily Carr, Georgia O’Keeffe, and Frida Kahlo.

 In 2004, the first exhibition dedicated to Neel's works in Europe was held in London, at the Victoria Miro Gallery.
 Jeremy Lewison, who had worked at the Tate, was the curator of the collection.

+In 2006, the National Museum of Women in the Arts exhibited Alice Neel’s Women featuring "a selection of the artist’s intriguing circle of female friends and family, but it also serves as a chronicle of Neel’s own conflicts and struggles and as a diary of her personal and artistic growth."

 In 2010, Jeremy Lewison and Barry Walker presented, for Museum of Fine Arts, Houston, Alice Neel: Painted Truths, on view from March 21 to June 15, 2010, which later went to the Whitechapel Gallery, London and Moderna Museet Malmö, Sweden.